Simple ways to reduce your energy usage

 Of course the climates of both those locations were perfect for solar panels, but they did not come without teething problems or the initial hefty expense of installing the panels.

-There are many different ways to reduce your household’s energy use, ranging from simple behavioral adjustments to extensive home improvements.
-T
+There are many different ways to reduce your household’s energy use, ranging from simple behavioural adjustments to extensive home improvements.

 Here are a few common ways to conserve energy and save electricity in your home